 distinction of being the largest flushing-type spaniels and were

-recognized by the American Kennel Club in 1884.
+recognized by the American Kennel Club in 1884 as part of the sporting dog breeds.

-If you have a Clumber, or are knowlegeable about the breed, you're invited to share your insider information here on the website.
+If you have a Clumber spaniel, or are knowlegable about this somewhat rare breed, you're invited and encouraged to share your insider information here on the website.

 Height: 19-20 inches